Cyrus Clanton Bubba Wagner, Jr.

 Cyrus is preceded in death by both of his parents, Cyrus Clanton Wagner, Sr. and Mary Ann Wagner; and the tragic loss of his oldest child, Tandy Rose Wagner, to appendicitis at the age of 11.

-Cyrus is survived by his wife of 43 years, Cindy Rose Wagner; daughter, Lorie Anna Wagner, her children, Lacy (20), Sadie (5), and Sebastian (5 months); son, Andy Troy Wagner; and son, Cyrus Clanton Wagner III, his wife, Melissa and their children, Ashtyn (5) and Brooklyn (1).
+Cyrus is survived by his wife of 43 years, Cindy Rose Wagner; daughter, Lorie Anna Wagner, her children, Lacy (20), Sadie (5), and Sebastian (5 months); son, Andy Troy Wagner; and son, Cyrus Clanton Wagner III, his wife, Melissa and their children, Ashtyn (5) and Brooklyn (1); sisters: Mary Cy Wagner Moody and husband, Warren, and Patricia Ann Wagner Heichelheim and husband, Jay; half sisters, Shirley Roach Henry and Dorothy Kay Wagner Hidalgo; and numerous nieces and nephews.

 Cyrus’ family will receive visitors beginning at 5:00 pm, Monday, March 8th, at Malloy & Son Funeral Home.
 A rosary will begin at 7:00 pm.
 Funeral mass will be held at 11:00 am, Tuesday, March 9, at St. Mary’s Cathedral, in Galveston.
 Burial will follow the service at Calvary Cemetery.